kamauwashington/awscdk-apigw-step-function-integration/README.md

 > This repository is purely for reference and is illustrative in it is purpose.

 This project illustrates using the AWS CDK v2 to create an API Gateway endpoint that posts directly to a Step Function.
 While this solution can be coded in a single function, the goal here was to show an example of two Lambdas in sequence in a Step Function returning synchronously.
 Think of having multiple teams using different languages orchestrating a larger solution in a lego block fashion.
+This simple use case is to **find the nearest airport to the coordinates provided**, and uses a JSON file as its source of truth.

 This example contains VTL transformation w/ logic as a response.

 ## Prerequisites